-- Make sure that students have the opportunity to practice with released free-response questions and short-answer questions in the course and exam descriptions and the teacher-accessible practice exams on the AP Course Audit website.
+- Make sure that students have the opportunity to practice with released free-response questions and short-answer questions in the course and exam descriptions and the teacher-accessible practice exams through AP Classroom.

 - Remind proctors that they will need to check all students' MP3 files to make sure the files can be played and the audio level of each file is adequate.

 - Work with your school's administration to establish a quiet testing environment.
 Refrain from using bells and making PA announcements during testing, if possible, and ensure that proctors do not converse with other staff during the exam.

 - Refer to the AP Coordinator's Manual, Part 2 for full instructions and procedures for preparing for and administering the AP Music Theory Exam.